 There is so much to love about this slow cooker turkey breast recipe.
-Season up a plump turkey breast with my favourite flavourful poultry seasoning, then into the slow cooker to do it’s thing for 5-6 hours.
+Season up a plump turkey breast with a flavourful poultry seasoning, then into the slow cooker to do it’s thing for 5-6 hours.

-You’ll want some amazing sides to go with your turkey and some of myfavourites are these crunchy roast potatoes, these garlic butter potatoes with crispy prosciutto and this Hasselback Butternut Squash.
+You’ll want some amazing side dishes to go with your turkey and some of myfavourites are these crunchy roast potatoes, these garlic butter potatoes with crispy prosciutto and this Hasselback Butternut Squash.

 A golden turkey breast on a plate, partly sliced, with green salad on the side.